Helpful Voting Links — Alaska

 You can vote in person at your Regional Election's Office from October 22nd to November 5th before the election.
 No excuse required.

-To vote absentee by mail or electronic transmission, first you’ll need to apply for an absentee ballot (click here) no later than Oct.
-29th.
-Then, when you complete your absentee ballot, it must be postmarked or transmitted by the day before the election.
+To vote absentee by mail or electronic transmission, first you’ll need to apply for an absentee ballot (click here) no later than October 27th.
+Then, when you complete your absentee ballot, it must be postmarked or transmitted by November 6th.